Funnels 2.0

 You can bookmark any Funnel analysis to quickly revisit it later.
 Bookmarks are user-specific; only the logged-in user can view their saved bookmarks on the CleverTap dashboard.

 Bookmarks are especially useful for tracking frequently accessed conversion journeys.
-For example, if you regularly monitor funnel steps such as App Launched > Product Viewed > Charged, bookmarking it lets you instantly return to the same setup without recreating the funnel each time.
+For example, if you regularly monitor funnel steps such as App Launched > Product Viewed > Charged, bookmarking it allows you to instantly return to the same setup without recreating the funnel each time.

 1. Click Bookmark in the top-right corner of the dashboard after generating the Funnel analysis.